 - Burst Traffic & Infrastructure Costs: The next two interrelated issues for Expedia are burst traffic which leads to overprovisioning.
 “With burst traffic or a sudden peak in the workload there is significant disturbance to the p99 response time.
 So we end up having buffer nodes to handle this peak capacity, which results in more infrastructure costs.”

 - Infrequent Releases: “Another significant worry” for Expedia, according to Singa, was Cassandra’s infrequent release schedule.
 “According to the past years’ history, the number of Apache Cassandra releases has significantly slowed down.”

-Timeline created by Expedia showing the update frequency of Cassandra compared to Scylla.
+Timeline created by Expedia showing the update frequency of Cassandra compared to ScyllaDB.

-Lastly, in terms of being able to entrust Expedia’s business to Scylla, “A clear roadmap and support from ScyllaDB’s Slack community comes in very handy.”
+Lastly, in terms of being able to entrust Expedia’s business to ScyllaDB, “A clear roadmap and support from ScyllaDB’s Slack community comes in very handy.”

 “The candidate application chosen for this proof-of-concept (POC) is our geosystem that provides information about geographical entities and the relationships between them.
 It aggregates data from multiple systems, like hotel location info, third party data, etc. This rich geography dataset enables different types of data searches using a simple REST API while guaranteeing single-digit millisecond p99 read response time.”

 Sanga then described the prior existing architecture, “To speed up API responses, we are using multilayered cache, with Redis as a first layer, and Cassandra as a second layer.”
 The goal was to replace both Redis and Cassandra with ScyllaDB.